astral-sh/uv/docs/guides/integration/docker.md

     in your repository to prevent it from being included in image builds.
 The project virtual environment is dependent on your local platform and should be created from scratch in the image.

-!!! note

-    uv does not yet support installing Python on musl-based distributions.
-For example, if you are using an Alpine Linux base image that doesn't have Python installed, you need to add it with the system package manager:

-    ```shell
-    apk add --no-cache python3~=3.12
-    ```

 Then, to start your application by default:

 ```dockerfile title="Dockerfile"